prokoudine/ardour-manual-sphinx/source/midi/midi-editing/add-new-notes.rst

 :ref:`exists <create_midi_tracks>`, and a blank MIDI region has been :ref:`created <create_midi_regions>` in this track.

-In either **Draw** or **Internal Edit** `mode <toolbox>` new notes can be added with a click or drag: a mouse *click* creates a note at the pointer location (or the nearest grid anchor if grid is enabled), and its duration is one :ref:`Grid unit <grid_controls>`.
+In the **Draw** `mode <toolbox>`, new notes can be added with a click or a click-and-drag: a mouse *click* creates a note at the pointer location (or the nearest grid anchor if grid is enabled), and its duration is one :ref:`Grid unit <grid_controls>`.
 A mouse *drag* creates the note like a click does, but allows continuously setting the duration of the note until the mouse button is released.

+It's also possible to *brush notes* by pressing Shift, clicking, and dragging to the right.
+New notes will be painted at an interval defined by global  quantization, with the length defined in the editor toolbar (see below).

 The toolbar available in the Draw mode helps drawing notes of exact length, in a certain MIDI channel, with predefined velocity: